StephWolter/PeterbestSellers/README.md

 * Removed columns that were unnecessary.
 * Filtered dataset down to books published after 2008 and printed in English.

+### Databricks: Brief explanation of the use of Databricks in the project, its role in handling big data(DBFS), distributed data preprocessing/collaboration.
+List of Spark components and libraries used; SparkSQL, Spark Parquet.

+### Jupyter Notebook: Role of Jupyter Notebook in the project; contribution to initial data exploration, data cleaning, and prototyping machine learning models.
+List of key Python libraries used:

+## Step 3: Data Model Implementation and Optimizations
+### Machine Learning Model

+## Analysis of ML performance/ predictive power

 ## Step ___: Presenting
+## Data Analysis and Vizualizations
+*
 ## Created Powerpoint of presentation
 * Created in Microsoft Powerpoint
 * Shared with team and edited in Google Slides.